Reconciliation Action Plan

 We recognise that all Aboriginal and Torres Strait Islander communities in Australia have a common heritage of loss, and that for an individual close to death and for their family and community, the impact of loss and grief is often compounded by earlier experiences.

-PCA works alongside Australia’s peak health bodies to advocate for and achieve health and life expectation equality for Aboriginal and Torres Strait Islander Peoples.
+PCA works alongside Australia’s health and Indigenous health peak bodies to achieve health and life expectation equality for Aboriginal and Torres Strait Islander Peoples.

 Our RAP